yelouafi/mobx-static-dom/README.md

 # But, mutable state

 I know, I'm a big proponent of immutability.
 And the above code isn't really my preferred style.
-And I still think virtual DOM (like in React) is a better model.
-But, there are many devs who find this programming model more convenient and map well to their mental model.
+And I still think virtual DOM is a better model.
+But there are also many devs who find the above programming model more convenient and map well to their mental model.

+Besides, [there is a way](https://github.com/mobxjs/mobx/issues/199#issuecomment-221015091) to use mobx in an FP (FRP to be more accurate) style.

-I wanted to test the concept, when I saw the https://github.com/paf31/purescript-sdom library which has the same concept but using a globale state (implicitly passed), I thought the _static dom approach_ could be a good fit for mobx who already takes care of reactivity.
+For context, I was thinking of it since I saw the https://github.com/paf31/purescript-sdom library which has the same concept but using a globale state a la Redux (implicitly passed), I thought the _static dom approach_ could be a good fit for mobx which already takes care of reactivity.

 The idea is that, unlike virtual DOM where we recreate the elements on each render, here we have

 - static parts are created then get forgotten

-- dynamic parts (leaf texts, props, dynamic arrays) subscribe to observable values and gets updated using the builtin mobx change notification.
+- dynamic parts (leaf texts, props, dynamic arrays) subscribe to observable values and get updated using the builtin mobx change notification.

 It seems similar to the approach takes on template based frameworks, but using JavaScript itself for templating.

-# What are the tradeoffs?
+# Conclusion?

-I didn't build some real world applications, but toying some demos, I've already seen some cons
+I didn't build some serious applications, but toying with some demos, I've already seen some cons

 - You have to manage which part is static and which is dynamic.
 With virtual DOM, everything is dynamic by default.
 It may seem manageable in the above demos but when you're passing arguments deep down to nested functions, it may become less obvious (nuance: could adopt a programming convention like using `getXXX` for dynamic parts, also Typings would be able to catch those errors)

-- There is no clear evidence that the approach gives a significant performance boost over virtual DOM.
+- I doubt the approach gives a significant performance boost over a well tuned virtual DOM library.
+So in final you maybe just left with the unnecessary burden to manage dynamic parts.
+But maybe other devs like to reason about dynamism by themselves.

 One thing I really liked is the no-JSX API.
 I don't just mean the HTML like syntax, but the signature itself.
 For virtual DOM, the typical signature is `h(tag, props, ...childern)`, while here the signature is just `h(tag, ...children)`.
 DOM props and nodes are unified using the concept of _directive_.
 In the current implementation it's just a function